adibgpt/Super-resolution-Turbulence/README.md

 ## Problem Statement

-Participants in this Kaggle challenge will be provided with a dataset containing low-resolution 2D flowfield images.
+The problem will be provided with a dataset containing low-resolution 2D flowfield images.
 The task is to develop state-of-the-art super-resolution models capable of reconstructing high-resolution versions of these flowfields.
 The challenge lies in preserving the fine details and structures in the flowfields while increasing the resolution, which is critical for maintaining the accuracy of simulations and analyses.

 ## Dataset

-The dataset for this challenge consists of pairs of low-resolution and high-resolution 2D slices of 3D direct numerical simulation data.
+The dataset for this problem consists of pairs of low-resolution and high-resolution 2D slices of 3D direct numerical simulation data.
 Each flowfield slice is represented as 4 channels (density and 3 velocity components).
 The dataset is divided into training and validation sets, with a separate test set used for final evaluation.

 ## Dataset Description